spergmoment/FederalBot/README.md

 Q: Can I add this to my own server?
 * A: Absolutely!
 Contact me on discord (shown at the top section) and I will tell you how you can set up the bot for your own server.

+Ask me any questions on the discord server and I will happily answer them!
 # Extra Info

 Version currently running: v0.9